 - The Melbourne Storm — the first professional rugby league team based in Victoria.

 - First season: 1997

-- They had won two premierships in 2007 and 2009 until the trophies were annulled after the club was found out to have breached the salary cap.
+- They had won two premierships in 2007 and 2009, as well as minor premierships in 2006, 2007 and 2008, until the trophies were annulled after the club was found out to have breached the salary cap.

 - The Storm's greatest assets, it seems, comes from the so-called 'Big Three'.
 These three players, consisting of Cameron Smith, Billy Slater and Cooper Cronk are the respective Hooker, Fullback and Halfback (often regarded to be the three most important positions on the field) of the Storm, having played their entire career so far there, and also regarded to be three of the best players in league, having also hold those incumbent positions for both the Queensland and Australian representative teams.
 By keeping these three on, even before the reality of the salary cap scandal was found out, this lead to some problems in retaining other high-level players in the Storm.

 - Furthermore, in the AFL-dominated town of Melbourne, the team has very few regional juniors to pick from (As of 2012, the only Victorian born-and-bred player who has ever represented the Storm has been Mahe Fonua).
 This means that, as with the Queensland-born Smith, Slater and Cronk, the Storm often have to recruit talents from other areas, as well as 'journeymen' who never quite fit into their past clubs.